 When a character is typed, the layouts change to expose the next grammatically correct set of characters.
 The dynamic nature of Swalekh’s native mode is designed as per the grammar rules of Indian languages.
 For example: no word in any of the Indian languages begins with dependent characters like maatra or joiners and hence until a vowel or consonant is typed, the native layouts won’t expose them.

 II.
-Grammar rules at keypad design level
+Grammar rules at the keypad design level

 So, why did we care to follow grammar rules at keypad design level?
 What happens if we input inaccurate sets of characters?